-Staff files were not reviewed as part of this inspection as the inspector had reviewed them two weeks previously on a visit to the provider's head office.
-The inspector was satisfied that the majority of staff files that were reviewed on this date contained the required information and met the requirements of the Regulations.
+The inspector reviewed a sample of staff files and saw that they met the requirements of the Regulations.
 A checking system had been introduced and extensive work undertaken by the human resource department to ensure that they were complete.
 There was a policy in place to guide practice.